Bocconi University: Graduate School

-Specialized masters include: Marketing e Comunicazione (MiMeC); Quantitative Finance and Risk Management (MAFINRISK).
+Specialized masters include Marketing e Comunicazione (MiMeC); and Quantitative Finance and Risk Management (MAFINRISK).

-Double degree programs exist with CEMS partner universities, ESSEC Business School, Fudan University, and Sciences Po.
+Double degree programs exist with CEMS partner universities, and with many universities from all over the world such as ESSEC Business School, Fudan University, and Sciences Po, London School of Economics, HEC Paris, ESADE.

 School of Law

-Established in 2006, the Bocconi School of Law consolidated the university's tradition in legal studies under the “A. Sraffa” Institute for Comparative Law.
-It offers law courses in Italian and English and a summer academy (with the University of Trento and Sant’Anna School of Advanced Studies).
+Established in 2006, the Bocconi School of Law consolidated the university's tradition in legal studies under the "A. Sraffa" Institute for Comparative Law.
+It offers law courses in Italian and English and a summer academy (with the University of Trento and Sant'Anna School of Advanced Studies).